 "I've got a good community of friends from Thurrock Mencap Football Club; we do a lot of socialising and activities, like discos.

 "I still get in touch with my good friend Tom Perry, who was my fellow strike partner; he was an excellent player.
 Unfortunately, I injured myself last March, but it was my friends there who told me not to retire – they made me feel welcome."

 It was through sport that James made national headlines.
 Despite being the only fan supporting Witham Town at Grays Athletic two years ago, he certainly made his voice heard, with his 'Beardwell's on fire' chant going viral.

 An admirable feat, considering that singing solo is hard for many people at the best of times.

-"It sometimes gives you a bit more courage, especially because my ambition is to show how to be a fantastic support for your team and help many people with autism cope with independent travelling," he explained.
+"It sometimes gives you a bit more courage, especially because my ambition is to show how to be a fantastic support for your team and help many people with autism cope with independent travelling.

 "I remember that away day – all the players came and shook my hand to say thank you for my support, even when we lost 4-1.

 "When cheering on Witham Town, I sing at the top of my voice because I want to sound like 60,000 fans getting behind the players.